-Schools wishing to enter the Team Chess Tournament after the deadline will be considered late.
-To be considered for late entry, the Principal or Official Representative must contact the IHSA administrative officer.
+Schools wishing to enter the Team Chess state series after the deadline will be considered late.
+To be considered for late entry, the Principal or Official Representative must contact the IHSA Administrator.
 The penalty for late entry shall be a payment of \$100.